45 credit hours in social work constitutes a major.

 Also required are PSY 110 and 201, SOC 110, one course in political science and one of the following courses: ECON 136, 221, 222, 233, GEO 201 or 320.

 Educationally directed internships/field placements are required for social work majors and are completed while students are concurrently enrolled in SOCW 386, 485 and 486.
-These focused and supervised learning experiences are coordinated and approved by the Field Director.
+These focused and supervised learning experiences are coordinated and approved by the Social Work Department's Director of Field Education.
 Juniors complete a 100 hour internship in the spring semester of their junior year and seniors complete a 450 hour internship in the fall and spring semesters of their senior year.

-While work, volunteer, and other life experiences are encouraged and enhance student development and enrich learning, no academic credit can be given for social work courses or field education requirements.
+While work, volunteer, and other life experiences are encouraged and enhance student development and enrich learning, no academic credit can be given for such experiences as a substitute for social work courses or field education requirements.

 Students are required to maintain an overall grade point average of 2.0, and 2.5 in required social work courses, in order to remain in the major.
 Adherence to the NASW Code of Ethics and liability insurance for field practice are required.